 To avoid the headache and the costs involved in taking your vehicle to a garage to get a diagnoses, or a simple repair that you could do yourself, you can identify the problem(s) with an OBD2 hand-held scanner & then have the issues resolved.
 You just hook it up (see my experience on locating a point), and get the code(s).
 You then look up the diagnostic code (also see how to look up codes), in order to identify the exact problem by yourself.

 You can purchase a good diagnostic scan tool at many auto parts stores, or order them online and have it delivered right to your home or workplace.
 Costs range between $25 – $700, depending upon the unit as well as the capabilities.
-The equipment includes directions regarding how to connect them up as well as understanding the codes.
+The equipment includes directions regarding how to connect them and understand the codes.

-A great tip that someone once mentioned is that for someone thinking of purchasing a used vehicle, the OBDII scanner can identify possible issues that the seller has failed to mention, thus saving yourself the trouble later.
+A great tip that someone once mentioned is that for someone considering purchasing a used vehicle, the OBDII scanner can identify possible issues the seller has failed to mention, thus saving yourself the trouble later.

 I will be reviewing three OBD2 scanner models.
 One is a very cheap entry level unit ideal for the casual DIY’er, or may only use it a few times, another is one up from the basic that includes extra features, and the final model is a professional scanner for the budding/professional mechanic.
 I’m going to highlight both the pros and cons of all the units used – no bars hold!